jackokring/haiku_software_ideas/README.md

 This repo contains **Ideas for Haiku Applications**.

 - LLM spam is **not** allowed.
-- Each idea should be on a new branch.
+- Each idea should be on a new branch (if using branches instead of the Wiki or discussions).
   - The branch should be linked below.
+- The Wiki and Discussions are more free form, but must be Haiku related.

 ## Ideas (Branch Links)

 - [Baster](https://github.com/jackokring/haiku_software_ideas/tree/Baster) - a clipboard utility to change the data mime-type, to allow pasting (pun intended) data in a different creatable format from the clipboard.
 -

-## Use the Wiki
+## Use the Wiki and Discussions (Idea Posts)

 Use the [Wiki](https://github.com/jackokring/haiku_software_ideas/wiki) to discuss potential changes and additions.
 PRs will be accepted if they are written in reasonable English (a requirement for understanding content).

+The [Discussions](https://github.com/jackokring/haiku_software_ideas/discussions) board is also open.

 **Thanks**

+This is a community member repo and site and not officially endorsed by [Haiku](https://haiku-os.org).